msjimc/AlphaMissenseViewer/README.md

 ## Downloading the data files

-Currently the AlphaMissense data files are [here](https://console.cloud.google.com/storage/browser/dm_alphamissense;tab=objects?prefix=&forceOnObjectsSortingFiltering=false&pli=1) and can be downloaded by either clicking on the tray icon on the rigth of the landing page or by selecting the file and selecting the 'Download' button on the file specific page.
-Once downloaded extract the file using a program like 7zip or the inbuilt decomression function in newer Windows OS's.
+Currently the AlphaMissense data files are [here](https://console.cloud.google.com/storage/browser/dm_alphamissense;tab=objects?prefix=&forceOnObjectsSortingFiltering=false&pli=1) and can be downloaded by either clicking on the tray icon on the right of the landing page or by selecting the file and selecting the 'Download' button on the file specific page.
+Once downloaded extract the file using a program like 7zip or the inbuilt decompression function in newer Windows OS's.

 ## Selecting the (decompressed) data file